spiwokv/metadynminer/README.md

 ```
 The expression -3:3 will generate a vector {-3,-2,-1,0,1,2,3}, which can be multiplied by pi/3
 (tick positions in radians) or by 60 (tick positions in degrees).
 If you want to transform just
-one axis, e.g. the horizontal one, simply type axis(2) for the vertical one.
+one axis, e.g. the horizontal one while keepinng the vertical unchanges, simply type `axis(2)`
+for the vertical one.

 ## Shifting a periodic CV
 It may happen that some simulations with a torsion CV it may be difficult to analyse and visualize